MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 This only needs to be done once per machine.
 Prerelease channels are evergreen, so they will automatically get updated when newer versions are available.

 <!-- ------------------------------ -->
 ##### Option 2: Programmatically deploy preview channels via API endpoints

-In your app's code, periodically poll the following API endpoints to get and deploy the latest version of each preview channel of Microsoft Edge:
+In your app's code, you can write your own custom logic to deploy the latest version of the preview channel of Microsoft Edge by doing the following:
+1. Call the following API endpoints
+2. Fetch the latest package to the device
+3. Install the package

 | Channel | Link |
 | --- | --- |